Subaru BRZ (2012 - 2021) review – engine and gearbox

-The BRZ’s power delivery might seem odd in this day and age, and that’s matched by the engine’s unusual layout.
-You won’t find the ubiquitous in-line, turbocharged four-cylinder under the Subaru’s bonnet, instead there’s a naturally aspirated 2-litre four-cylinder boxer engine.
+You won’t find the ubiquitous in-line, turbocharged four-cylinder under the Subaru’s bonnet.
+Instead, there’s a naturally aspirated 2-litre four-cylinder boxer engine.

+If you’re unfamiliar with such a layout, you should know that Subaru has been using boxer engines for years.
+So too has Porsche, though generally with an extra pair of cylinders.
 Rather than having all the cylinders in one line, with each piston having their own journal on the crankshaft, the BRZ’s cylinders are laid flat either side of the crankshaft.
-A pair of opposing pistons then use the same crank journal meaning each movement counteracts one another creating a balanced and smooth engine.
+A pair of opposing pistons then use the same crank journal meaning each movement counteracts one another, creating a balanced and smooth engine.

 One of the other benefits of this cylinder arrangement is that it keeps the engine very low and flat and helps reduce the car’s centre of gravity.
 As it’s so flat it can also be mounted further back in the chassis, almost encroaching into the transmission tunnel, to help weight distribution.
 Flat engines are something Subaru has championed for some time, and each of its cars is fitted with either a flat-four or flat-six.